Ferghana horse: Ancient history

 Modern researchers, Mair notes, have come up with two different ideas [for the ancient Chinese references to the "Blood-sweating" horses of Ferghana].
 The first suggests that small subcutaneous blood vessels burst as the horses sustained a long hard gallop.
 The second theorizes that a parasitic nematode, Parafilaria multipapillosa, triggered the phenomenon.
 P. multipapillosa is widely distributed across the Russian steppes and makes its living by burrowing into the subcutaneous tissues of horses.
 The resulting skin nodules bleed often, sometimes copiously, giving rise to a something veterinarians call "summer bleeding."Emperor Wu of Han China (Wudi) named the horses "Heavenly Horses" (c.
 113 BCE) after a divination predicted their appearance.

 Sometime earlier the emperor had divined by the Book of Changes and been told that "divine horses are due to appear" from the northwest.
 When the Wusun came with their horses, which were of an excellent breed, he named them "heavenly horses".
 Later, however, he obtained the blood-sweating horses from Dayuan [= Ferghana], which were even hardier.
 He therefore changed the name of the Wusun horses, calling them "horses from the western extremity", and used the name "heavenly horses" for the horses of Dayuan.

-Emperor Wu sent an army of 40,000 men in 104 BCE 5,000 km to Ferghana, but less than half the army reached their destination.
-Exhausted, they were defeated.
-Another army of 60,000 men was sent in 103 BCE and who breached the walls of the city and cut off the water supply after a 40 day siege.
-Fearing imminent defeat, the inhabitants beheaded their king and presented his head to the Han general and offered the Han to take as many horses as they wanted.
 After installing a new puppet King, the Han left with 3,000 horses, although only 1,000 remained by the time they reached China in 101 BCE.
 The Ferghana also agreed to send two Heavenly horses each year to the Emperor, and lucerne seed was brought back to China providing superior pasture for raising fine horses in China, to provide cavalry which could cope with the Xiongnu who threatened China.

-The Han dynasty bronze statuette Gansu Flying Horse is most likely a depiction of this breed.
+Symbolism and Artistic Depictions

+The Ferghana horse – often referred to as a "Heavenly Horse" – holds a prominent place in the art and mythology of Central Asia and Han dynasty China.
+Across these cultures, the animal was depicted with an aura of divine association, emphasizing its perceived ability to bridge the human and celestial realms.
+Artistic representations and legends surrounding the Ferghana horse underscored its cross-cultural significance as a creature of exceptional speed, strength, and heavenly favor.

+One of the most notable artistic artifacts is a gilded bronze horse finial attributed to the Greco-Bactrian Kingdom (circa 3rd–2nd century BCE).
+This finely crafted finial – possibly an ornament atop a royal standard or chariot – portrays a galloping horse in mid-stride with remarkable anatomical realism.
+Modern 3D scanning and biomechanical analysis have confirmed that the ancient sculptor captured the animal in a full-stride “V-gallop” phase of motion, characterized by an S-shaped curvature of the spine and well-defined musculature in the legs and torso.
+Such fidelity to a dynamic gait (a posture only fully understood in modern times through photography) suggests that Hellenistic-era artisans had a sophisticated practical knowledge of horse locomotion.
+The Greco-Bactrian Heavenly Horse finial thus stands as evidence of both artistic skill and keen observation of nature in antiquity.